Overview

 Usage

-- create a python file called test.py
+- Create a Python file called

 -

-ArgumentParser.
-It will not conceal you from using otherargparselibraries. -
+Argeris just a subclass ofArgumentParser.
+It does not prevent you from using standardargparsefeatures. -

-run this normally with
+Run this normally with:

 argerin action.
 It supports any level of sub-commands.